Node.js os Module: CPU, Memory & Network Interfaces

 os.constants.errno.EACCES; // -13

 os.constants.errno.EADDRINUSE; // -98 (Linux) or -48 (macOS)Errno values are platform-dependent.
 EADDRINUSE is -98 on Linux and -48 on macOS.
-The numeric values come from libuv's normalization - libuv negates the POSIX errno values and adds its own platform-independent mapping.
-If you're writing cross-platform code that checks error codes, use the constant names from os.constants.errno rather than hardcoding numbers.
-Better yet, check err.code strings like 'EADDRINUSE' on Node.js error objects, which is the portable approach.
-But if you're working with raw libuv return values in native addons, you'll need these numeric constants.
+These values come through libuv's normalization, where libuv negates POSIX errno values and provides its own mapping.
+Cross-platform application code should usually check err.code strings such as 'EADDRINUSE' instead of hardcoding numbers.
+Raw numeric constants are mainly useful when working with libuv return values in native addons.

 os.constants.priority.PRIORITY_LOW; // 19